sdoboli/Lab8_CSC16_S21/README.md

 **Implement class Deck functions**

 **Description**: A deck object stores a list of Cards objects.
 Initially the deck is empty.
-The deck can be initialized with a set of Cards with suites and values in a specified range depending on the game.
+The deck can be initialized with a set of `Cards` objects with suites and values in a specified range depending on the game.
 Or cards can be added one by one to the deck.
 The deck can be shuffled or sorted.
 Cards can be removed from the top, or from a certain location.
 Cards can be added on top or on the bottom.

 Check the file `Deck.h` which contains the class `Deck` definition.
 You need to implement the functions in the class Deck.
-The Cards objects in a Deck will be stored in a dynamic array.
-You need to allocate dynamic memory for the array of Cards when a new Deck object is instantiated (declared).
+The `Cards` objects in a Deck will be stored in a dynamic array.
+You need to allocate dynamic memory for the array of `Cards` when a new `Deck` object is instantiated (declared).

 A Deck object has the following data members: